Recipes How to Roast a Turkey

 How to Roast a Thanksgiving Turkey

 Thanksgiving Day has arrived.
-And, you just want to review how to roast a turkey, so it comes out of the oven perfect for the big meal.
+And, you just want to review how to roast a turkey and determine the turkey roasting time so it comes out of the oven perfect for the big meal.
 You’re up early, to put the bird in the oven for an early afternoon feast.
 While it is roasting in the oven, you hope to go back to bed for a little more shut-eye, before a day filled with family, friends, food, fun, and football.

 With all of your family coming over for dinner, the turkey you bought is H-U-G-E. Getting the bird from the refrigerator to the oven is a relatively easy, yet weighty task.
 Perhaps you should lift weights in the weeks leading to Thanksgiving Day!?